dhannywi/COE332/homework05/README.md

-# ISS Tracker Ver 2.0
+# ISS Tracker Version 2.0
 ISS Tracker is a containarized Flask application for querying and returning interesting information from the ISS positional and velocity data.
-You can find version 1.0 of the ISS Tracker API in [homework 04](https://github.com/dhannywi/COE332/tree/main/homework04).
-However, we have made improvements in version 2.0 to make the API more useful and  *portable*.
+You can find version 1.0 of the ISS Tracker App in [homework 04](https://github.com/dhannywi/COE332/tree/main/homework04).
+We have made improvements in version 2.0 to make the REST API more useful and  *portable*.

 More information about the dataset used can be found in the [ISS Trajectory Data](https://spotthestation.nasa.gov/trajectory_data.cfm) website.
 The Orbital Ephemeris Message (OEM) data used contains ISS state vectors over a ~15 day period.

 ## Implementation
 The project uses **Python 3.8.10**, in particular **Flask 2.2.2**, and **Docker 20.10.12** for containerization.

-Specific Python3 packages are used:
+Specific Python3 libraries are used:
 * `math`: Part of Python standard libraries
 * `flask`: Execute `pip3 install --user flask` on your terminal to install
 * `requests`: Execute `pip3 install --user requests` on your terminal to install